AdaptableBlotter.JS provides 2 ways that, at runtime, you can keep your users updated with vital information about the system.

-By default alerts are popped up in the centre of the screen but you can choose to put them elsewhere.
+By default alerts are shown as popups (and in the Alerts toolbar) but you can choose to put them elsewhere.

-Additionally, users are able to create their own alert definitions using the Alerts function, which will trigger alerts when the rule is met.
+Additionally, users are able to create their own alert definitions using the Alerts function, which will trigger alerts whenever the rule is met.